Laura Grill Jaye, Director

 Afro Blue - Santamaria/Brown, arr.
 Laura Grill Jay:

-Auditioning singers are expected to prepare two songs of contrasting styles.
-One song must be "Smile" by Chaplin/Parsons/Turner.
-Many people have recorded this song, but Nat King Cole's is easy to find online if you're learning by ear.
+Students are expected to prepare two songs of contrasting styles.
+One song must be "Smile" by Chaplin/Parsons/Turner to be sung a cappella.
+Many people have recorded this song, but Nat King Cole's version is easy to find online if you're learning by ear.
 The second song can be from any genre and should showcase your voice.
-Please sing “Smile” a cappella.
-Accompaniment is optional for the other song.
+It is fine to use accompaniment for the second song.